 One Fast Company article puts the importance of “culture ambassadors” concisely:

-When your employees have face-to-face interactions with peers who support the brand, they’ll experience the community in a more personal way.
+It’s powerful when employees see leaders of all levels truly living up to the cultural brand you create.
+But when your employees see peers support the brand, they’ll experience the community in a more personal way.

-The Secret to Organizational Effectiveness and Bottom-Line Growth?
+What's the Secret to Organizational Effectiveness & Bottom-Line Growth?

-Organizational culture keeps employees engaged.
+Building and maintaining a strong, positive culture keeps employees motivated and aligned.
 And when they’re engaged, profitability isn’t far behind:

 - Companies with engaged employees outperform those without by up to 202%

-- Peers and camaraderie are the #1 reason employees go the extra mile, not money
+- Peers and camaraderie, not money, are the number 1 reason employees go the extra mile